logan-han/blog.han.life/content/posts/2020/2020-12-21-jacoco-exclusion.md

 ---
 title: "Exclude a Kotlin subproject from Gradle Jacoco"
 date: "2020-12-21"
-description: "When a subject doesn't support Jacoco"
+description: "When a sub-project doesn't support Jacoco"
 ---

 In my project, one of the subproject is NodeJS hence the usual Jacoco setup: